-Appendix B. Determining True North and sensor orientation
+C.1 Determining True North and Sensor Orientation

-Orientation of the wind direction sensor is done after programming the data logger, and determining the location of True North.
+Orientation of the wind direction sensor is done after the datalogger has been programmed, and the location of True North has been determined.
 True North is usually found by reading a magnetic compass and applying the correction for magnetic declination; where magnetic declination is the number of degrees between True North and Magnetic North.
-The preferred method to obtain the magnetic declination for a specific site is to use a computer service offered by NOAA at www.ngdc.noaa.gov/geomag .
-The magnetic declination can also be obtained from a map or local airport.
-A general map showing magnetic declination for the contiguous United States is shown in Figure B-1 (p.
-40).
+Magnetic declination for a specific site can be obtained from a USGS map, local airport, or through a computer service offered by the USGS at www.ngdc.noaa.gov/geomag.
+A general map showing magnetic declination is shown in Figure C-1.

-Declination angles east of True North are considered negative, and are subtracted from 360 degrees to get True North as shown Figure B-2 (p.
-40) (0° and 360° are the same point on a compass).
-For example, the declination for Logan, Utah is 11.78° East (11 August 2015).
-True North is 360° - 11.78°, or 348.22° as read on a compass.
-Declination angles west of True North are considered positive, and are added to 0 degrees to get True North as shown in Figure B-3 (p.
-41).
+Declination angles east of True North are considered negative, and are subtracted from 0 degrees to get True North as shown Figure C-2.
+Declination angles west of True North are considered positive, and are added to 0 degrees to get True North as shown in Figure D-3.
+For example, the declination for Logan, Utah is 14° East.
+True North is 360° - 14°, or 346° as read on a compass.